-These two definitions of region, expressed by Judge Furman and Justice Pashman, indicate a strong connection in the significant part of Justice Pashman's regional definition, for purposes of determining the nature of the region, is the last phrase -- the area in which the housing problem can be solved.
+A significant part of Justice Pashman's regional definition, for purposes of determining the nature of the region, is the last phrase - the area in which the housing problem can be solved.
 An effort had been made in all previous Fair Share reports to reconcile the concepts of region which would meet Judge Furman's definition, and comply with all of the variables set forth by Justice Pashman.
-Many of the planning experts had recognized the need to define a broad region representing need and resources at the same time as recognizing the relevance of a region reflecting a housing market.
+Many of the planning experts had recognized the need to define a broad region representing need and resources, at the same time as recognizing the relevance of a region reflecting a housing market.
 In a memo prepared for Judge Eugene D. Serpentelli in January, 1984, in reference to a case involving Warren Township, John Chadwick, Richard Coppola and Harvey Moskowitz suggested the use of two distinct regions: large metropolitan region for the purpose of determining Present Need, and a commutershed region for determining Prospective Need.
 This concept can readily be supported when one considers that "the housing problem" to which Justice Pashman referred was actually a composite of several problems.